What is group health insurance?

 History of group health insurance

-Group health insurance has a long history that dates back to the early 20th century.
+Employer-funded group health plans have a long history that dates back to the early 20th century.
 According to a report published by the Bureau of Labor Statistics3, the U.S. Marine Hospital Services was the first health plan in the U.S. in 1798.

 Before the 1940s, most Americans paid for their own medical care.
 However, after the federal government implemented wage controls during World War II to avoid inflation, the War Labor Board exempted employer-paid health benefits.
 This tax advantage drove demand for group insurance.

-While regulatory changes have impacted employer-sponsored health benefits, such as the introduction of the Employee Retirement Income Security Act (ERISA) in 1974 and the Affordable Care Act (ACA) in 2010, group health insurance has remained a valuable way for employers to provide health benefits to their workers.
+While regulatory changes have impacted employer-sponsored health benefits, such as the introduction of the Employee Retirement Income Security Act (ERISA) in 1974 and the Affordable Care Act (ACA) in 2010, group health plans have remained a valuable way for employers to provide health benefits to their workers.

 Offering group health insurance is a way to attract and retain talented employees.
-Since most Americans are familiar with group plans, they see the value in having employer-sponsored insurance.
+Since most Americans are familiar with group health plans, and healthcare costs are expensive, they see the value in having employer-sponsored insurance.
+PeopleKeep’s Employer Benefits Survey found that 92% of employees rated health benefits as somewhat or very important, the highest out of any benefit.
 A group plan can help improve employee satisfaction and engagement because it provides the healthcare services your workers need.

 There are also tax benefits for employers and employees.
-Employer contributions toward premiums are tax-deductible, while employee contributions are often taken pre-tax.
+Employer contributions toward premiums are tax-deductible, while employee contributions are often taken on a pre-tax basis.
 This reduces your employees' tax liability.

 Depending on the size of your organization, you may also be legally required to offer health coverage to your workers.

-Are organizations required to offer group health insurance?
+Are organizations required to offer group health benefits?

-While group health insurance is a popular benefit, not all organizations are obligated to offer it.
+While group health insurance is a popular benefit, not all organizations have to offer it.
 However, under the Affordable Care Act's (ACA) employer mandate, all organizations with 50 or more full-time equivalent employees (FTEs) must provide qualifying health insurance to at least 95% of their full-time employees.

 This coverage must:

-Applicable large employers (ALEs) that don't offer qualifying coverage to their workers and dependents will face employer-shared responsibility provision (ESRP) penalties.
+Applicable large employers (ALEs) that don't offer qualifying coverage to their workers and dependents may face employer-shared responsibility provision (ESRP) penalties.

 How do employees enroll in group health insurance?